-Some sections of this manual apply only to specific ANILAM CNC product(s).
-In these sections, icons in the left margin identify the product(s) to which the information applies.
-Table 1-1 lists the icons for each CNC product and the number of axes supported by each product.
+Some sections of this manual apply only to specific configurations of the 5000M CNCs.
+In these sections, icons in the left margin identify the configurations to which the information applies.
+Table 1-1 lists the icons for each CNC configuration and the number of axes supported by each.